 - 1 teaspoon vanilla

-- 1 cup coconut milk (or other non-dairy alternative) + 1 tablespoon apple cider vinegar. *See note below.
+- 1 cup coconut milk (or other non-dairy alternative) + 1 tablespoon apple cider vinegar. *See Notes below.

 Preheat oven to 400.
 Line 12 muffin tins w/paper liners.
-In a large bowl, whisk together dry ingredients: whole wheat pastry flour, almond meal, baking powder, baking soda, salt, ground ginger and coconut flakes.
+In a large bowl, whisk together dry ingredients: flours, baking powder, baking soda, salt, ground ginger and coconut flakes.
 Set aside.

 Stir wet ingredients into dry (do not over-mix).
 Gently stir in blueberries.
 Use an ice cream scooper to fill muffin tin.
 Fill to top, using a silicone spatula to get every bit in your bowl.
-Batter will be wet-this is ok.
+Batter will be wet.

 Sprinkle tops with turbinado sugar, crushed slivered almonds (or seeds of choice) and blueberries.
 Do not skip the turbinado sugar-it helps to create a crackly, golden brown top.
 If using slivered almonds, crush lightly.
 This will create a nicer looking muffin top.